Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Authenticity and Traceability

-Recent studies using \textbf{pictorial data} have advanced the variety traceability and authenticity verification of agricultural products. \cite{nr90} developed a CNN model for herb variability identification, using Grad-CAM to highlight relevant herb parts while ignoring background noise. \cite{nr78} focused on maize seed classification with a ResNet model, while \cite{nr116} applied HSI and deep learning to classify hybrid okra variability seeds.
+\paragraph{Pictorial data.} Recent studies using pictorial data have advanced the variety traceability and authenticity verification of agricultural products. \cite{nr90} developed a CNN model for herb variability identification, using Grad-CAM to highlight relevant herb parts while ignoring background noise. \cite{nr78} focused on maize seed classification with a ResNet model, while \cite{nr116} applied HSI and DL to classify hybrid okra variability seeds.
 More recently, \cite{nr172} proposed the application of various CNN models to classify fungal species, followed by the use of Grad-CAM to interpret the model predictions

 Beyond traceability, several studies addressed the identification of damaged and adulterated products. \cite{nr29} used a ResNet18 model to detect cocoa beans with bad fermentation, with Grad-CAM providing interpretability. \cite{nr69} developed a lightweight CNN, the Soybean Network, to classify damaged soybean seeds, enhancing quality inspection through Grad-CAM visualizations.
 Meanwhile, \cite{nr64} introduced CondimentNet, an optimized ResNet18 model, leveraging Grad-CAM to detect adulteration in various condiments.